jpacsai/freeCodeCamp/ResponsiveWebDesign_Projects/Tribute_page/README.md

-# Tribute Page 👏
+# Tribute Page 👩

 **This project is part of the FreeCodeCamp Responsive Web Design section.**

-A drum machine app with similar functionality to this [codepen](https://codepen.io/freeCodeCamp/full/zNqgVx).
+A tribute page with similar functionality to this [codepen](https://codepen.io/freeCodeCamp/full/zNqgVx).
 The task was to fulfill the [user stories](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page) to successfully complete the project.

 ***